Voices: Micro-editions of Readings by Marlatt, McClure, and Rukeyser

 30:51 - 33:31

 People were saying one thing, and then the other, about why don't we do this, why don't they do that--part of the story is that maybe nothing will fall because the Russians also wish to make underground tests.
 It's part of the ways in which we are bound to each other.
 I'll give you that.
 In Mexico, we are bound under the ground, over the ground, in every way there is.
-In Mexico, though the stories of what really happened to the students in October, and the stories of people-- of many students --were killed and the police were among the crowd, and the police wore one white glove or tied a handkerchief around their right hand, and when the helicopters came over, these white hands were put up that said "don't shoot us, we're police.”
+In Mexico, though the stories of what really happened to the students in October, and the stories of people--of many students--were killed and the police were among the crowd, and the police wore one white glove or tied a handkerchief around their right hand, and when the helicopters came over, these white hands were put up that said "don't shoot us, we're police.”
 Many students were shot, and they say in Mexico City that the bodies were incinerated, and no reports were made and no count was made.
 And these are the ways in which we are bound, too.
 And yes, I have been translating Octavio Paz, and Eikelof is another such poet, but Paz--the end of one of Octavio's poems--was printed on this issue of the University Student's Journal of the University of Mexico, with the account of September, October, November, December.
 And the poem ends like this in English.
 It's not as good, I warn you, these translations are a folly on a madness on a stupidity and at the same time one has to do it.
 As work to which one is driven, out of love and gratitude, and also out a motive not so noble as any of that.
 During the times in which one cannot write poems, it is wonderful to have something one cares about out in front of one, and work with it that way.
 And it's the thing, not spinning out of oneself in those times, but having something out in front.
-This is the end of the- of a great poem of Octavio Paz's called "A Broken Jar.”
+This is the end of a great poem of Octavio Paz's called "A Broken Jar.”
 And jar, of course--water jar--is something quite different in Mexico.
-We say 'jar.’ 'jug.’ something like that.
+We say "jar," "jug."
+Something like that.
 It isn't in the thing we use every day, in Mexico, it's every day; it's that kind of broken jar.

 Speaking